gabrieldemarmiesse/getting_started_open_source/README.md

 This guide will show you how to make a contribution (modifying code, adding things in the docs...) to an open source project that you don't own.

+This is not the only way to do it, but since I'm in the Keras team, this is how I do it.
+Of course this works with any open source project.

 ### This guide will assume that:

 1) You know how to use git, at least you know what is a commit and a branch and a few basic commands.